nuralammunshi/nuralammunshi/README.md

 ## Hi there 👋 I am a BSc Engineering graduate specializing in Computer Science and Engineering.
 I have a strong foundation in programming, algorithms, data structures, and software development, aiming to contribute to technology innovation.
+<marquee behavior="scrol" direction="left">Hi there 👋 I am a BSc Engineering graduate specializing in Computer Science and Engineering.
+I have a strong foundation in programming, algorithms, data structures, and software development, aiming to contribute to technology innovation.</marquee>

 <!--
 **nuralammunshi/nuralammunshi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.